bertdida/twitter-quote-scraper/README.md

 ### Saving to MySQL database

-Database and each Twitter handle's table will be generated if doesn't exist.
+The Database and each Twitter handle's table will be generated if doesn't exist.

 ```shell
 # Single account